-The International Baccalaureate (IB) is an internationally recognised qualification made up of six subjects, including English, Maths, Science, a modern foreign language and an Elective which may be an Arts or Humanities subject, an ab initio language or Chemistry.
+The International Baccalaureate (IB) is an internationally recognised qualification made up of six subjects, including English, Maths, Science, a modern foreign language and an Elective which may be a Humanities subject, an ab initio language or Chemistry.
 You also get involved in community projects and write a research-based essay.
 The course is equivalent to a full A Level programme and involves exams and coursework.

 - Vocational and technical full time programmes.

 These can be studied at Level 1, 2 or 3.
 They are mainly assessed through coursework and give a balance of practical work and theory.
 They generally don’t involve exams, however there will be some element of external assessment at Level 2 and 3.